Swami Agnivesh attacked by fringe group in Jharkhand, CM orders probe

 Activist Swami Agnivesh was assaulted by a fringe group in Jharkhand on Tuesday.
 He is now under medical care.
 The alleged BJP workers had shown black flags and raised slogans against him.
-He was in Pakur to take part in an event in Littipara of the district.
+He was in Pakur to take part in an event.

 He was allegedly attacked by Bharatiya Janata Yuva Morcha and ABVP members at Pakur in Jharkhand for his "anti-Hindu" stance.